acomets/web-scraper/README.md

 Please note that in order to function properly you need to populate the keys.yaml file with your Seeking Alpha (free) account login details as follow:

-username: <your email address, used to log into Seeking Alpha>
+username: &lt;your email address, used to log into Seeking Alpha&gt;
-password: <your Seeking Alpha password>
+password: &lt;your Seeking Alpha password&gt;